 Again, to check if you have an HDMI 2.0 or an HDMI 2.1 port, you must use Premium High Speed or Ultra High-Speed HDMI cable.

 How to Check if HDMI is Input or Output on Laptop?

-Laptop is a source device just like a desktop, gaming console, Blu-Ray player or a Set-top Box is.
+The laptop is a source device just like a desktop, gaming console, Blu-Ray player, or Set-top Box is.

-Hence, it SENDS audio/video signals to the display device such as the monitors, TVs or projectors.
+Hence, it SENDS audio/video signals to the display device such as monitors, TVs, or projectors.

 Since laptops have an HDMI output port, the laptop’s display cannot be used as an external monitor.

-People often assume that they can connect multimedia devices like a gaming console, set-top box to a laptop’s HDMI port and play them on the laptop’s screen, however, that is simply not possible.
+People often assume they can connect multimedia devices like a gaming console or set-top box to a laptop’s HDMI port and play them on its screen.
+However, that is not possible.

 Display devices have HDMI input ports.
 Laptops only have an HDMI output port.

 Also Read: What is HDMI Input Used For?